Change Point Detection of Events in Molecular Simulations using dupin: Example Applications

 We \textit{generate} the signal using the polymer end-to-end distance, the local density defined as Voronoi polytope volume, and the number of clusters of neighboring beads using \pkg{freud}'s clustering algorithm ($r=1.2$).
 Because Voronoi polytope volume is the only non-scalar feature, we \textit{reduce} only it.
 We \textit{reduce} the volumes to six features: the 10st, 100th, and 1,000th greatest and least values.
 We do not \textit{transform} the data due to low dimensionality.
 Finally, for offline detection, we \textit{detect} the change points using $C_1$ with \pkg{rupture}'s dynamic programming algorithm, using \pkg{kneed} for elbow detection with a sensitivity of 1, for $|K| \in [1, 10]$.
 We also perform online \textit{detection} using the sliding window approach with a window size of 50.
 All steps up to \textit{detection} are identical though the signal is fed to the detector as a stream rather than simultaneously.
 The detector used for the online \textit{detection} uses the same cost function, algorithm, and elbow detection, but only goes to $|K| = 6$.
+The cost function gets computed on-the-fly for each frame in the window, taking into account previous frames in the window.
 We clear the window whenever an event is detected.

+Figure~\ref{fig:poly} shows the CPD analysis for this system.
+The collapse of the polymer due to poor solvent can be seen in Figure~\ref{fig:poly} (a).
+The collapse \textit{looks} visually continuous, although the images show a collapse mediated by multiple intermediate, discrete steps, and the shape of the order parameter with time is sigmoidal.
+Figure~\ref{fig:poly} (c - left) shows the cost associated with the choice of optimum $n$ (number of change points) for offline detection.
+The offline detection scheme only detects the transition to the final snapshot of the simulation because fitting to the individual sections of the collapse does not sufficiently decrease the cost function.